ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk.markdown

 {PANEL: `BulkInsert.TimeSeriesFor.Append`}

-`store.BulkInsert` is efficient in appending large quantities of data to the database.
-Use it to append time-series data by using its `TimeSeriesFor` interface's `Append` method.
+The `store.BulkInsert` operation is highly efficient in appending large quantities of data to the database.
+To append time-series data in bulk, use the operation's `TimeSeriesFor.Append` method.

 {PANEL/}